abdullahaarafat/abdullahaarafat.github.io/_pages/about.md

   - /about.html
 ---

-I am an incoming Assistant Professor at the Knight Foundation School of Computing and Information Sciences (KFSCIS) at Florida International University (FIU), Miami, starting in Fall 2025.
+I am an Assistant Professor at the Knight Foundation School of Computing and Information Sciences (KFSCIS) at Florida International University (FIU), Miami, starting in Fall 2025.
 My research interests include Scheduling Theory, Algorithms, and Real-Time & Intelligent Systems.

 **Education**
 ===